q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

 ![png]({{site.url}}\assets\corn-infection-detection\output_12_5.png)

 Which is clear that our annotation is not doing good so if we rotated them to 90 degree and apply the annotation, it will work.
-Only problem i had was i was not able to draw rectangle on it and show at the same time.
+Only problem I had was I was not able to draw rectangle on it and show at the same time.
 But writing image and re-reading worked.

 ```python